CristianContrera95/TaskListCreana/README.md

    uv venv
    uv sync
    ```
 1. Copy `.env` to root folder and set values.
+   - Nota: Check enviroment variable POSTGRES_SERVER is set to use with localhost
+2. Set Up local PostGrestDB look at script folder
-2. Run with Docker Compose:
+3. Run with Serve:
    ```bash
    make serve
    ```
-3. Open GraphQL playground at `http://localhost:8000/graphql`.
+4. Open GraphQL playground at `http://localhost:8000/graphql`.

 ### Test
 0. Install uv and run: